Recipes#

 in-project = true

-This makes Poetry create a .venv in your project directory instead of somewhere in your home directory.
 It makes it easier to locate files and to keep your system clean when removing the project.

-Github actions#
+GitHub actions#

-By using the pw wrapper script, you can simplify your github actions:
+wrapper script, you can simplify your GitHub actions:

-• no explicitly tool installations or docker images (for Python tools)
+- no explicitly tool installations or docker images (for Python tools)

-• use the same commands and scripts in github actions as on your laptop
+- use the same commands and scripts in GitHub actions as on your laptop

 Some tips:

-• Speed up builds by caching .pyprojectx
+- Speed up builds by caching

 Example: